sugarsack/sugar/docs/tutor_runner_module.md

 ## Modify Your Scaffold Module

-Let's turn our module into a real deal.
+Let's turn our module into the real deal.
 First let's see what we've got and how its structure looks like.

 ### Explore what we've got

-Navigate to the path you've just seen above and explore what do we have there:
+Navigate to the path you've just seen above and explore what we have got here:

 ```text
 -rw-rw-r-- 1 sugar cfgmgmt 611 Jan 29 19:35 doc.yaml